sbw986/WB_Program_Generator/README.md

 * Define package pads to-be-bonded in order using package_pad_job and Finger #.
 There should be a 1-1 correspondence to chip_pad_job

+* Define wirebond group in order using groups_job.
+Again, should be a 1-1 correspondence to chip_pad_job and package_pad_job

 * Define export file name using wires_file variable

 Run WB_Program_Generator script